serverlinkdev/timer/README.md

 	4. Press enter to start the timer

 + Full system tray support for GNU/Linux and MS Windows supporting:
+  - Start button becomes Stop button when timer is activated and vice versa.
   - Close program window minimizes to tray
   - Single click minimizes AND restores from tray
   - Cancel alarm from tray